 Copying and pasting code is not as simple as you would expect.

-Have you ever seen websites that seem to have errors in every line of code when checking it in the W3C validator?
+Have you ever seen websites that seem to have errors in every line of code when checking with the W3C validator?

-If you copy and paste the code for XHTML 1.0 into an HTML 5 DOCTYPE you can expect many thousands of errors.
+If you copy and paste the code for XHTML 1.0 into an HTML 5 DOCTYPE, you can expect thousands of errors.

 9. Does the Site Have Schema.org Structured Data Where Applicable?

-Even if your site does not lend itself well to certain industries that have specific structured data elements, there are ways to add structured markup anyway.
+Even if your site does not lend itself well to specific structured data elements, there are ways to add structured markup anyway.

 First, performing an entity audit is useful for finding what your site is doing already.

-If nothing, you can correct this inequity by adding Schema to things like:
+If nothing, you can correct this inequity by adding schema markup to things like:

 - Phone number.

-- Certain content elements that are common on every website.
+- Certain content elements that are standard on every website.

 10. Does the Site Have An XML Sitemap?

-One item seldom translates to increasing the overall quality of a website, but this is one of them.
+One item seldom translates to increasing the overall quality of a website, but this is one of those rare animals.

-Having an XML sitemap makes your website much easier to crawl by the search engines.
+Having an XML sitemap makes ot much easier for search engines to crawl your website.

 Things like 4xx and 5xx errors in the sitemap, non-canonical URLs in the sitemap, blocked pages in the sitemap, sitemaps that are too large, and other issues should be looked at to gauge how the sitemap impacts the quality of a website.